MIDS-scaling-up/v2/week1/hw/Readme.md

 ```
 lsusb
 ```
 You should see "NVidia Corp" in the list of devices.
-Go back to the window with instructions and press "enter" to begin flashing the OS on the Jetson.
+Go back to the window with instructions and press "enter" to begin flashing the OS on the Jetson's internal storage.

 After flashing, the host computer will install Jetpack modules onto the Jetson via ssh.
 If the host computer can't find the IP address of the Jetson, it will give you options to try again or enter the IP address manually.
 Keep trying again, but if this keeps failing then check the Jetson's IP address and enter it manually.
 When installation on the Jetson is done, close the window as prompted and you're done.